-As part of the initial health assessment and routine health assessment (which will be done according to the American Academy of Pediatrics Periodicity Schedule), the PCP or Specialists must screen and identify individuals with significant developmental delay or those at risk for developmental disability and make the appropriate referral to Valley Mountain Regional Center and for cognitive delays and behavioral health concerns to Carelon Behavioral Health for evaluation & referral for services.
+As part of the initial health assessment and routine health assessment (which will be done according to the American Academy of Pediatrics Periodicity Schedule), the PCP or Specialists must screen and identify individuals with significant developmental delay or those at risk for developmental disability and make the appropriate referral to the appropriate Regional Center and for cognitive delays and behavioral health concerns to Carelon Behavioral Health for evaluation & referral for services.
 The following information must be included:

-- Reason for the referral - Complete medical history and physical examination, including appropriate developmental screens - Results of developmental assessment/psychological evaluation and other diagnostic tests as indicated. - For members that need care coordination and case management or social needs please refer them to HPSJ's case management team at (209) 942-6352 or HPSJ's social work team at (209) 942-6395.
+- Reason for the referral - Complete medical history and physical examination, including appropriate developmental screens - Results of developmental assessment/psychological evaluation and other diagnostic tests as indicated. - For Members that need care coordination and case management or social needs please refer them to Health Plan's Case management team at (209) 942-6352 or Health Plan's Social Work team at (209) 942-6395.